Clinical UM Guideline

 *AAAAI Position Statements and Work Group Reports are not to be considered to reflect current AAAAI standards or policy after five years from the date of publication.
 For reference only.
 January 2005

 Ig has been proposed for treatment of neuromyelitis optica (NMO), which is a rare disease syndrome of the central nervous system (CNS) that affects the optic nerves and spinal cord.
-In the disease process of NMO the immune system cells and antibodies attack and destroy myelin cells in the optic nerves and the spinal cord.
+In the disease process of NMO, the immune system cells and antibodies attack and destroy myelin cells in the optic nerves and the spinal cord.
 NMO leads to loss of myelin, which is a fatty substance that surrounds nerve fibers facilitating neural signals to move from cell to cell.
-NMO can also damage nerve fibers and leave areas of broken-down tissue.
+NMO can also damage nerve fibers and leave areas of degraded tissue.
 The cause of NMO is not clear.
 Individuals with NMO develop optic neuritis, which causes pain in the eye and vision loss.
 Spinal cord complications include transverse myelitis, which causes weakness, numbness, and sometimes paralysis of the arms and legs, along with sensory disturbances and loss of bladder and bowel control.
 There are no published clinical trials demonstrating efficacy of Ig treatment.
 Published literature consists of case reports and case series (Bakker, 2004; Ii, 2008; Okada, 2007).

 Black Box Warnings and Precautions

-Black Box Warnings from the product information labels (2005-2012) for the intravenous Ig formulations include the following:
+Black Box Warnings from the product information labels (2013-2015) for the intravenous Ig formulations include the following:

 Please see specific product information labels for additional warnings and precautions.